-We have expanded rapidly by installing state-of-the-art robotic equipment and other technology enabling us to analyse tens of thousands of samples in a matter of hours each day.
-With the support of numerous partners, large amounts of equipment needed to provide a fully automated service have been installed.
-Accuracy remains our number one priority and we will continue to work closely with the NHS and PHE to ensure we meet the highest standards every time.
-We are working very closely with partners and suppliers to ensure vital equipment needed for our work, some of which is in global short supply, reaches our laboratories.
+With the support of numerous partners, we have installed state-of-the-art robotic equipment and other technology that enables us to analyse tens of thousands of samples in a matter of hours each day.
+Accuracy remains our number one priority, and we continue to work closely with the NHS and PHE to ensure we meet the highest standards every time.
+We are working very closely with partners and suppliers to ensure vital equipment, some of which is in global short supply, reaches our laboratories.

 Working with expert scientists to meet growing demand

 To meet the growing demand, we have increased the number of people working with us.
 From a staff team of just 35, we have had the support of over 500 scientists,

 working with us on shift patters 24/7.
 We are very grateful to all the highly experienced molecular scientists, technicians and bioinformaticians who support us.

 The UK Government’s Vaccine Taskforce is supporting efforts to rapidly develop a safe, effective and accessible coronavirus vaccine as soon as possible.
 Clinical trials are underway to assess whether the Oxford coronavirus vaccine ChAdOx1 nCoV-19, developed by the University of Oxford in collaboration with biopharmaceutical company AstraZeneca, protects against COVID-19.
 UK Biocentre is regularly testing swabs as part of this effort.

 UK Biocentre is uniquely placed to support at this time